 A Drupal Website Ready for Crisis Response

-A crisis can put a website to the test, and never has this been more true than in the current COVID-19 outbreak.
+A crisis can put a website to the test, and never has this been truer than in the current COVID-19 outbreak.
 As social distancing and stay-at-home orders are fueling a heavier than usual reliance on online communications, people are looking to state and local websites for up-to-date and authoritative information that’s specific to their area.

 Solid Foundation for COVID-19 Response